 They are a staple of every sideline from Pop Warner leagues to high school to college and to the pros.
 Cheerleaders are a great American tradition and no place are they showcased better than in the National Football League.
 On the surface, being an NFL cheerleader seems like a great job.
 Cool uniforms, the adulation of fans, sideline views of the game, getting paid to look beautiful and dance while supporting professional football teams… But can these (mostly) young (mostly) women make an actual living shaking their pom poms on the sidelines of NFL stadiums?
 Who are these professional cheerleaders and how much do they make?
 Are higher profile cheerleaders like the Dallas Cowboys squad better compensated than those for teams like Detroit?
 Trick question, Detroit doesn't have cheerleaders.
 Let's take a look at the Average Salary of NFL Cheerleaders.

 Quick NFL cheerleader facts: The 1954 Baltimore Colts were the first NFL team to showcase cheerleaders on the sidelines.
 Today, 26 out of 32 NFL teams have a cheerleading squad.
 The New York Giants do not have cheerleaders because team owners do not want to support the image of scantily clad women on their sidelines.
 When the Packers played the Steelers at the Super Bowl in 2011, it was the first time neither team had a cheerleading squad.
-As of January 2014, The Baltimore Ravens are the only team with a male cheerleader.
-Even cheerleaders can get selected for the pro-bowl!
+As of this writing, The Baltimore Ravens are the only team with a male cheerleader.

 Cheerleaders clearly cannot subsist on cheerleading alone, The average per game salary for a cheerleader is $70-$150.
 Many of the cheerleaders are required to purchase their own uniform, at a rough cost of $650.
 Like I said, they'd make more money at Applebee's.
 Cheerleaders also put in an enormous amount of time practicing – sometimes up to six hours per practice, several nights a week.
 Factor in full time jobs and you're looking at a very long day.
 Oh, and cheerleaders are not compensated for practice time, further driving their hourly rate down.
 And don't forget, game days can be 12-hours long as well, for a mere $70-150 paycheck.